 - Weight loss

-Mediastinal lymphoma causes a large mass to develop in the chest.
-Therefore, a common symptom of the disease is difficulty breathing.
-Additional symptoms include:
+Mediastinal lymphoma can cause a large mass to develop in the chest.
+Therefore, a common sign of the disease is difficult or labored breathing.
+Additional signs include:

 - Swelling of the face